 Evidence to support the use of fluid repellent gowns in preventing transmission of disease is inconclusive.
-However, for alert levels 3-5 and high AGE risk it is advisable to wear a long-sleeved fluid repellent gown.
+However, for alert levels 3-5 and high AGE risk it is advisable to wear a long-sleeved fluid repellent gown, which should be changed between patients.
 It is important that all team members are trained in the correct procedures for safe doffing of all PPE, including gowns.
 Reusable washable gowns may confer some benefits in terms of cost and environmental sustainability.